divyanshu512-gif/FNP-Sales-Analysis/README.md

 **2**.
 The average time taken to delivery a product is **5 days**.

 **3**.
-In year 2023, the sales of FNP between january to april was high after it sales was flatish-low from april to july.
-From july to september the sales was the highest in this year and between september to october sales was low-flatish.
-Then sales stated growing from october and continue in the month of november after it sales started decline till december.
+In 2023, FNP’s sales were strong from January to April.
+This was followed by a relatively flat and lower performance from April to July.
+Sales then peaked between July and September, marking the highest period of the year.
+From September to October, sales again remained low and stable.
+Starting in October, sales began to increase and continued to grow through November.
+However, after November, sales declined and continued to decrease through December.